swiftlang/swift-evolution/proposals/NNNN-parameter-packs.md

 ## Acknowledgments

-Thank you to Robert Widmann for exploring the design space of modeling packs as tuples, to John McCall for his insight on the various possibilities in the variadic generics design space, and to everyone who participated in earlier design discussions about variadic generics in Swift.
+Thank you to Robert Widmann for exploring the design space of modeling packs as tuples, and to everyone who participated in earlier design discussions about variadic generics in Swift.